thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 **Foreach**

-One of the most powerful features in TBEL is it's foreach operator.
-It is similar to the for each operator in Java 1.5 in both syntax and functionality.
+One of the most powerful features in TBEL is its foreach operator.
+It is similar to the foreach operator in Java 1.5 in both syntax and functionality.
-It accepts two parameters separated by a colon, the first is the local variable for the current element, and the second is the collection or array to be iterated.
+It accepts two parameters separated by a colon.
+The first is the local variable for the current element, and the second is the collection or array to be iterated.

 For example: